raujimenez/CSE3310-Superchat/README.md

 # Welcome to Superchat

 Hi!
 This program is a command line based chat program.
 This was built for Software Engineering class (CSE 3310).
-Right now we currently have

 # Before you compile